LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Methodology

 In evaluating the ethics and morality of this research, we drew from both consequentialist and deontological traditions~\cite{SecurityEthicsConference}.
 We provide more details of our analysis in Appendix~\ref{ap:ethics}.
 From our analysis, we determined that the benefits of conducting our research, including developing our analysis framework, analyzing the potential for attacks within the ChatGPT ecosystem, and (eventually) sharing our results provided significant benefits to society and to users.
 Contributing to this decision was the fact that LLM-based systems are evolving at an incredibly rapid rate and researchers are continuing to discover vulnerabilities (which means that, if defensive directions are not developed, adversaries could also discover vulnerabilities).
 Further, we determined that it was important to give OpenAI advance notice about our findings and, hence, we disclosed our findings to OpenAI before disclosing these results publicly.
 OpenAI responded that they appreciate our effort in keeping the platform secure but have determined that the issues do not pose a security risk to the platform.
 We clarified to them that our assessment of these issues is that they pose a risk to users, plugins, and the LLM platform and should be seriously considered by OpenAI.
 For issues related to the core LLM, e.g., hallucination, ignoring instructions, OpenAI suggested that we report them to a different forum~\cite{openai_model_behavior_feedback} so that their researchers can address them, which we also did.

-While we did not analyze the security of any plugins, we did evaluate the potential for plugins to create attacks or risks for users.
+While we did not directly mount attacks, we did evaluate the potential for plugins to create attacks or risks for users.
 Hence, while one might argue that it is not necessary to disclose our findings to plugin vendors, we believe that they have a right to know about our findings that are relevant to their products before the public.
 We have informed plugin vendors about our results and findings with respect to their plugins.
 Upon disclosing to plugin vendors, we learned that in at least one case the plugin vendor also disclosed the situation to OpenAI because OpenAI (not them) were in the position to fix the issue, but OpenAI did not.